You’ve got your segmented contact lists. You’ve got your email topic. Now what?

 Fortunately, it’s not hard to craft an effective email campaign.
 It just takes a little forethought and care in setting it up.
-But if you follow the eight easy steps in this email checklist, you’ll be launching professional and effective campaigns in no time.
-To make things even simpler, scroll down for an infographic that lays out everything you need.
+But if you follow these eight easy steps, you’ll be launching professional and effective campaigns in no time.
+(Need more guidance?
+Look for additional tips and advice below the infographic.)

 1. Set your objective.